AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 1. Go to Site2Cloud, select the connection you specified at Step 3 during the Transit Network Workflow.
 Scroll down, you will see the Learned Network.
 Search for a learned route by typing a specific CIDR.
 #.
 Go to Peering > Transitive Peering.
 Click the box next to Destination CIDR column for a specific Spoke VPC/VNet GW.
 The Learned Routes are displayed and searchable.
 #.
-Go to MULTI-CLOUD TRANSIT > BGP > select a Transit GW, and click **Detail**.
+Go to Multi-Cloud transit > BGP > select a Transit GW, and click **Detail**.

 How do I find out BGP information on a Transit GW?
 ------------------------------------------------------------------

-Go to MULTI-CLOUD TRANSIT  > BGP > Diagnostics, mark the checkbox for Predefined Show List.
+Go to Multi-Cloud Transit  > BGP > Diagnostics, mark the checkbox for Predefined Show List.
 A list of BGP commands will be displayed.
 If you turn on debug command, make sure to turn it off when debug is finished to ensure the Transit GW is not flooded with debug messages.
 Excessive debug messages reduce throughput.

 How do I delete a Spoke GW?
 ----------------------------------------